idaholab/TMAP8/doc/content/verification_and_validation/ver-1dd.md

 ## Test Description

 This verification problem is taken from [!cite](ambrosek2008verification) and builds on the capabilities verified in [ver-1d](ver-1d.md) and [ver-1dc](ver-1dc.md).
-However, in the current case, there are no traps in the membrane.
+The configuration and modeling parameters are the same as in [ver-1d](ver-1d.md), except that, in the current case, there are no traps in the membrane.
 This case is simulated in [/ver-1dd.i].

 This problem models permeation through a membrane with a constant source in which no trap presented.
-We solve the following equations
+We solve

 \begin{equation}
     \label{eqn:diffusion_mobile}
     \frac{dC_M}{dt} = - \nabla D \nabla C_M ,
 \end{equation}
-where $C_M$ is the concentrations of the mobile, $D$ is the diffusivity of the mobile species.
+where $C_M$ is the concentrations of the mobile, $D$ is the diffusivity of the mobile species, and $t$ is the time.

 ## Analytical solution